 Publishing your own stories/content – We can work with you to craft that.
 Please email us, or use the above News & Resources form, as you wish.

-Timing – more details for you: The blog is released each week, typically on a Wednesday.
+Timing – more details for you: The UC Tech News is released each week, typically on a Wednesday.
 We can add your story any time, but the more lead time you provide us, the better, and one month prior to publication is ideal.
-During that time, we work to ensure that the piece meets your needs, while being clear to our subscribers (about 70% have a technical background, and 30% do not, there is also turnover among subscribers, with new people joining our community daily).
+During that time, we work to ensure that the piece meets your needs, while being clear to our subscribers.

 NB: Time-sensitive stories are more appropriate during certain windows.
 We do our best to capitalize on the incremental amplification that is associated with the right timing.
 For example, if a larger news team picks up your story, you can expect visbility to multiply by 10x or more.
 Don’t hestitate to let us know what timing works best for your news story and for your team.